 Nonprofit hires CEO

-A local nonprofit that focuses on youth mentorship has a new CEO.
+A nonprofit that offers care to seniors has a new leader.

 Care Resources PACE hired Tracey McKnight as CEO, according to the organization last week.